 When the BMW X1 was introduced in October 2009, the manufacturer wanted us to believe that it was taking the bold step of pioneering a new segment, that of the baby SUV crossover.
 In fact, what it provided us with was a baby BMW SUV that was in essence a premature replacement for the first-generation X3.

 The 1-series link is, however, a bit of a misnomer.
-The 3-series saloon also rolls down this production line and it’s the 3-series, rather than the 1-series, with which the X1 shares more in common.
+The previous-generation 3-series saloon also rolled down this production line and it’s the 3-series, rather than the 1-series, with which the X1 shares more in common.